 About the Project

 The Port of Rochester Marina development project enhances the recreational nature of the Port and creates exciting opportunities new residential, commercial and retail space.
-Together with the City's deep-draft docking facilities, restaurant and retail development of the Port Terminal Building, visits by Great Lakes cruise ships and the Port’s existing attractions and events, the marina project will strengthen the Port of Rochester’s reputation as a Great Lakes destination.
+The marina project will strengthen the Port of Rochester’s reputation as a Great Lakes destination with

 News Release - Aug.
 7, 2013: Rochester Marina Developments Hit Critical Milestones

 Federal, state, city and neighborhood leaders broke ground at a ceremony in November 2013 to mark the start of construction.

 News Release - Nov.
 14, 2013: Mayor Richards Celebrates Kickoff of Marina Project

 The contract of the first phase of the project calls for constructing a deep-draft marina basin that can accommodate 85 slips immediately south and west of the Port of Rochester Ferry Terminal with a river opening near the current site of the City boat launch.
 The basin will be surrounded by a park and public promenade that will connect the Genesee Riverway Trail to the Charlotte Pier.

 North River Street will be extended to the south to provide an additional north-south access point into the Port from Latta Road, complete with sidewalks, lighting and on-street parking.
 In later phases of the project, a portion of the Port of Rochester Ferry Terminal will be renovated into a boater-service facility for boaters.
 The Marina design includes plans for future expansion of the basin to accommodate up to 157 slips.

 Funding has been secured in the 2014 fiscal year for a full dredging of the Port of Rochester by the U.S. Army Corps of Engineers.